nicnosis/iu-courses/fa20/j463/gfx-syllabus.md

 ### Absences
 Whether or not an absence is excused is __entirely at the discretion of the instructor__.

-If you miss a quiz or participation exercise and have an __excused absence__, you have __one week__ to make up that assignment at office hours.
+If you miss a participation exercise and have an __excused absence__, you have __one week__ to make up that assignment at office hours.
 If you cannot attend scheduled office hours, it is your responsibility to reach out and schedule another meeting time.

 If you know you are going to be absent or late on a certain day, please tell me ahead of time.